-It never ceases to amaze me how many parents think that discipline is the equivalent of yelling when there are all sorts of other, better ways to discipline your children.
+It never ceases to amaze me how many parents think that discipline is the equivalent of yelling.
+There are all sorts of other, far better ways to discipline your children.

 I find that while raising your voice sometimes has its place, it’s amazing how much more effective it is to use a calm and collected stern teaching.

-I see mothers in the grocery time, fathers on the sports field, and parents in all sorts of different places who are yelling and yelling and yelling.
+I see mothers in the grocery time, fathers on the baseball field, and parents in all sorts of different places who are yelling and yelling and yelling.
 Raising your voice doesn’t mean anything if you’re yelling all the time.
-If that’s the only way you’re disciplining your children, in my experience it’s not going to get through.
-They’re just going to think you’re a mean, grumpy old person.
+If that’s the only way you’re disciplining your children, in my experience, it’s not going to get through.
+They’re just going to think you’re a mean, grumpy fogey.

 What I find to work successfully is to kneel down, look the child in the eye, talk to them, and explain why what they’re doing is wrong.
 You can be stern.
 You can make it very clear that you’re not joking around.
 If you do it in a calm and collected way, by looking the child in the eye, and by respecting the dignity of that child while teaching them, it works so much better than yelling.